soheilsolhjoo/RSGA/README.md

 # RSGA (Rough Surface Generator & Analyzer)

 This is a modular and flexible MATLAB tool for generating and analyzing 2D randomly rough surfaces.
-It combines several methods from the tribology and surface science literature into a single, configurable workflow.
+It combines several methods into a single, configurable workflow.

 ## Features